asalber/asalber.github.io/statistics/exercises/statistics.md

 1. How many birth outliers are in the sample?
 2. Which variable has lower spread with respect to the mean?
 3. Which value is relatively higher, 7 pregnancies or 4 abortions?
-Justify the answer.
+Justify your answer.

 Use the following sums:
 Pregnancies: $\sum x_i=2783$, $\sum x_i^2=9773$.